huohuoren4/docs/python/pytest/further_topics/example_trick/parametrize.md

-# Parametrizing tests
+# Parametrizing tests {#parametrizing-tests}

 `pytest` allows to easily parametrize test functions.
 For basic docs, see [How to parametrize fixtures and test functions](/python/pytest/how_to_guides/params_fixture#how-to-parametrize-fixtures-and-test-functions).

 In the following we provide some examples using the builtin mechanisms.

-## Generating parameters combinations, depending on command line
+## Generating parameters combinations, depending on command line {#generating-parameters-combinations-depending-on-command-line}

 Let’s say we want to execute a test with different computation parameters and the parameter range shall be determined by a command line argument.
 Let’s first write a simple (do-nothing) computation test: